 The federal Servicemembers Civil Relief Act and similar laws of many states may provide relief to members of the armed services, including members of the Army, Navy, Air Force, Marines, National Guard, Reservists, Coast Guard and officers of the National Oceanic and Atmospheric Administration and officers of the U.S. Public Health Service assigned to duty with the military, on active duty, who have entered into an obligation, such as a lease contract for a lease of a vehicle, before entering into military service and provide that under some circumstances the lessor may not terminate the lease contract for breach of the terms of the contract, including nonpayment.
-Furthermore, under the Servicemembers Civil Relief Act, a lessee may terminate a lease of a vehicle at any time after commencement of active duty if (i) the lease is executed by or on behalf of a person who subsequently enters military service under a call or order specifying a period of not less than 180 days; or (ii) the lessee, while in the military, executes a lease of a vehicle and thereafter receives military orders for a permanent change of station outside of the continental United States or for deployment for active duty for a period of not less than 180 days.
+Furthermore, under the Servicemembers Civil Relief Act, a lessee may terminate a lease of a vehicle at any time after commencement of active duty if (i) the lease is executed by or on behalf of a person who subsequently enters military service under a call or order specifying a period of not less than 180 days; (ii) the lessee, while in the military, executes a lease of a vehicle and thereafter receives military orders for a permanent change of station outside of the continental United States or for deployment for active duty for a period of not less than 180 days; or (iii) the lessee, while in military service executes a lease upon receipt of military orders, and thereafter receives a stop movement order in response to a local, national, or global emergency, effective for an indefinite period or for a period of not less than 30 days, which prevents the lessee or the lessee's dependents, from using the vehicle for personal or business transportation.
+No early termination charge may be imposed on the lessee.
 No early termination charge may be imposed on the lessee for such termination.
 No information can be provided as to the number of leases that may be affected by these laws.
 In addition, current military operations of the United States, including military operations overseas have increased the number of persons in reserve status who have been called or will be called to active duty.
 In addition, these laws may impose limitations that would impair the ability of the servicer to repossess a defaulted vehicle during the lessee's period of active duty status.
 Thus, if a lease goes into default, there may be delays and losses occasioned by the inability to exercise the rights of the titling trust with respect to the lease and the related leased vehicle in a timely fashion.
 If a lessee's obligations to make payments is adjusted or extended, the servicer will not be required to advance such amounts.
 Any resulting shortfalls in interest or principal will reduce the amount available for distribution on the notes and the certificates.